CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 1. **Open Web Browser**:
    - Navigate to `http://localhost:3000/` to access the Ollama UI.

-2. **Interacting with Ollama UI**:
+2. **Navigating the OpenWebUI (also known as Ollama UI)**:
-   - Choose a model from the dropdown, e.g., "llava".
+   - Begin by selecting a desired model from the dropdown options, for example, "llava".
-   - Upload images or input commands for AI to analyze or generate content.
+   - For AI to analyze or create content, either upload images or enter commands.

-   -
-(THE POINT 2.0 needs to be rewriten)
+The process to engage with the OpenWebUI/Ollama UI is straightforward and user-centric:

+1. From the dropdown menu, pick a model that suits your needs, such as "llava".
+2. To initiate AI analysis or content creation, navigate to the left-side menu and opt for "Modelfiles".
+Following this, click on "Discover a Modelfile" to proceed.

 3. **Online LLM Access via Port Forwarding**:
    - Open both port 3000 and 11434 in TCP for UI and API respectively.